CRIMES AND PUNISHMENTS

 (d) Is a fugitive from justice;

-(e) Is an unlawful user of, or addicted to, marijuana or any depressant, stimulant or narcotic drug, or any other controlled substance as defined in 21 U.S.C.
-802;
+(e) Is an unlawful user of marijuana or any depressant, stimulant or narcotic drug, or any controlled substance as defined in 21 U.S.C. section 802;

-(f) Is currently suffering or has been adjudicated as follows, based on substantial evidence:
+(f) Is currently suffering from or has been adjudicated as having suffered from any of the following conditions, based on substantial evidence:

 (i) Lacking mental capacity as defined in section 18-210, Idaho Code;